-- The new Services Ecnomy Traditional departmental silos will have to be strongly bridged to give students the necessary education to work in a Services dominated economy.
+Votes The new Services Economy[₽] - Traditional departmental silos will have to be strongly bridged to give students the necessary education to work in a Services dominated economy.
 Using the language and needs of the digital natives (interactivity, instant gratification, immersion, etc) colleges will teach sciences, economics, ethnography, etc, to all students using new media, including games.
-(Jean Paul) - Collaboration technologies that help to shrink the world and facilitate communication within and among groups.
+(Jean Paul) XXXXXXX Collaboration - technologies that help to shrink the world and facilitate communication within and among groups.
 Many are listed in the responses to this and the other questions.
 In order for collaboration to flourish the technology must be easy to access, easy to use, pervasive, and provide high quality delivery of the content.
-(Sue Bauer) - Faculty Development Must be on-going, cutting edge, engaging, convincing.
+(Sue Bauer) XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX Faculty Development - Must be on-going, cutting edge, engaging, convincing.
 Must be supported by upper administration; i.e., finance the effort so that well-prepared personnel and high quality technology are employed to deliver & support faculty development.
-Faculty won't take the time nor make the effort to "develop" if the program is not well supported (i.e., \$\$ & quality) (Sue Bauer) - Consumer Expectations As individuals use technology for personal use, e.g. Amazon shopping, NetFlix, auto purchase research, getting health information online, sharing photos online, their expectations for e-services will be confronted with a perhaps rigid, 9-5, paper driven education establishment.
-(Alan Levine) - The Influx of Student Personal Technologies Leveraging it for Academic Work Students are bringing their own technology to campus and increasingly to class.
+Faculty won't take the time nor make the effort to "develop" if the program is not well supported (i.e., \$\$ & quality) (Sue Bauer) XXXXXX Consumer Expectations - As individuals use technology for personal use, e.g. Amazon shopping, NetFlix, auto purchase research, getting health information online, sharing photos online, their expectations for e- services will be confronted with a perhaps rigid, 9-5, paper driven education establishment.
+(Alan Levine) XXXXXX The Influx of Student Personal Technologies - Leveraging it for Academic Work - Students are bringing their own technology to campus and increasingly to class.
 Often their equipment is more contemporary that that offered by the institution, if it offers it at all.
 Universities and colleges will need to figure out how to leverage student-owned technology and rethink their teaching to take advantage these as resources, in some cases in place of what they have traditionally acquired and made available for their students.
-(Phil Long) - Crisis of International Students the US depends heavily on international students in the STEM disciplines, principally in graduate school.
+(Phil Long) xxxxxxxxx Crisis of International Students - the US depends heavily on international students in the STEM disciplines, principally in graduate school.
 However, misplaced travel, immigration and resident work restrictions imposed in the name of 'security' severely isolate the US and threaten to make the only international experience students have in the future 'virtual'.
-(Phil Long) - Reduced Federal and State Financial Support We're seeing the evisceration of NSF, the transforming of DOEd, and the closure of funding source after funding source happening before our eyes.
+(Phil Long) See note at end XXX Reduced Federal and State Financial Support - We're seeing the evisceration of NSF, the transforming of DOEd, and the closure of funding source after funding source happening before our eyes.
 From 2000 to 2004 NSF funding for teaching in the sciences and engineering has nearly been cut in half.
 Industry isn't stepping in to make up the declines.
 We must be more articulate and engaged with those making funding decisions or advising those who are, about the importance and critical necessity of federal support for teaching and learning in higher education.
-(Phil Long) - Open access It may become increasingly important for institutions to expose their educational content by some kind of open access mechanism; the drive for this might come from the faculty themselves.
-(Richard Baraniuk); a version of the open courseware initiative/movement that enables students (and possibly others) to "publish" their work and build on the work of others under the CC license (Ruth Sabean) - Some of the items from Rachel's whiteboard (10/5) Homeland security (what records are public; Patriot Act-related restraints); virus and computer security issues; promotion of deep learning (example: digital storytelling); need to keep in view the principles of how people learn; Remix culture (student expectation to remix the curriculum; "where" is the discipline?); (Malcolm Brown)
+(Phil Long) XXXX Open access - It may become increasingly important for institutions to expose their educational content by some kind of open access mechanism; the drive for this might come from the faculty themselves.
+(Richard Baraniuk); a version of the open courseware initiative/movement that enables students (and possibly others) to "publish" their work and build on the work of others under the CC license (Ruth Sabean) XXXXXX